DSLsofMath/BScProj2018/README.md

-# DSLs of Msthematics: BSc Proj 2018
+# DSLs of Mathematics: BSc Proj 2018